ChyuuMC/chyuumc.github.io/_posts/2022-10-12-where-to-buy-groceries.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: wheretobuygroceriesinhradeckralove
-title: "Where to buy what - Groceries edition 🛒"
+title: "Where to buy groceries in Hradec Kralove? 🛒"

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml